Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

-5. Don’t make spur of the moment plans to visit the park
+5. Don’t make spontaneous plans to visit

 The Harvest Festival is one of the park’s busiest seasonal events.